FenPhoenix/AngelLoader/README.md

 .NET Framework 4.7.2 or above is required.
 All modern versions of Windows should come with this already.

 ## Building
-- Use Visual Studio 2022, .NET Framework 4.7.2 targeting, also going to need the C++ workload installed.
+- Use Visual Studio 2022 with .NET and C++ desktop workloads installed.
 - Use Release_Public for the standard AngelLoader build.
 - All dependencies now are either NuGet packages or are included in the bin_dependencies folder, so you should be able to just build with no fuss now.